microsoft/copilot-camp/docs/pages/custom-engine/03-powered-by-ai.md

 ### Step 2: Use PredictedSayCommand to customize the citation experience

 ??? info "What does `PredictedSayCommand` do?"
     A **PredictedSayCommand** is a response directive that the AI system executes.
-By customizing PredictedSayCommand, you gain granular control over integrating Powered by AI features like citations, feedback loops into the custom engine copilot's activities.
+By customizing PredictedSayCommand, you gain granular control over integrating Powered by AI features like citations, feedback loops into the custom engine agent's activities.
 This allows you to precisely tailor the AI responses to meet your application needs.

 Go to `src/app/app.ts` and add the following snippet on top of your code to import your adaptive card: